Elections in Sweden: Voting

 The municipalities and the national election authority have the responsibility to organise the elections.
 On the election day, voting takes place in a municipal building such as a school.
 It is possible to do early voting, also in a municipal building which is available in day time, such as a library.
 Early voting can be performed anywhere in Sweden, not just in the home municipality.

-Long-standing Swedish election policy of always displaying the ballot papers for voters to select in public, making it impossible for many voters to vote secretly, has been criticised as undemocratic and is arguably in blatant contravention of Protocol 1, Article 3 of the European Convention on Human Rights (ECHR) which clearly stipulates that elections must be free and by secret ballot.
-Whilst many wrongly believe that the use of masking by selecting multiple ballot papers is an effective mitigation of this lack of secrecy, it is readily demonstrated that it cannot be considered as such by simply considering a case where an individual is being coerced into not voting for a particular party.

-In 2014 a German citizen, Christian Dworeck, reported this lack of secrecy in Swedish voting to the European Commission and from 2019 ballot papers are selected behind a screen.
-It remains to be seen if this measure, quietly introduced to bring EU elections in Sweden into compliance with European human rights law.
+Long-standing Swedish election policy of always displaying the ballot papers for voters to select in public has been criticised as undemocratic and is arguably in contravention of Protocol 1, Article 3 of the European Convention on Human Rights (ECHR) which stipulates that elections must be free and by secret ballot.
+There has been a common practice of masking by selecting multiple ballot papers.
+In 2014, a German citizen, Christian Dworeck, reported the lack of secrecy to the European Commission and from 2019 ballot papers are selected behind a screen.
 This measure has now been implemented in Swedish parliamentary and local elections as was seen in the Swedish General Election of 2022 (a picture can be seen in the linked reference).